-This is the most important tip anyone can give you increasing your click-through-rate.
+This is the most important tip anyone can give you for increasing your click-through-rate.
 Great content brings more visitors, resulting in more revenue.
 Rather than creating countless useless sites made just for making some quick bucks, take some time out and build impressive content for your blog.
-Writing high-quality content is undoubtedly the way to go.
-It will not only help with your click-through-rate, but will also allow you to leverage on premium SEO.
+Writing high-quality will not only help with your click-through-rate, but will also allow you to leverage premium SEO.
 Moreover, it will allow Google to place targeted ads on your blog for your audience.
 Having more relevant ads is the only way to lure your visitors to click them and boost your overall earning.

 2. Advertisement Placement

-Do you get frequent suggestion from Google?
-Majority of bloggers just ignore these emails from Adsense.
-You should not.
-Read what they have to say and then test if its correct.
+Additionally, you should pay attention to suggestions from Google.
+While the majority of bloggers ignore them, you should ideally read what they have to say and then test if it’s correct.

-Always try new things.
-Try Modifying the advertisement colors to more bright versions rather than standard adsense colors.
-Majority of the Adsense enabled blogs or websites utilize the standard colors and visitors get used to it.
-Changing the colors frequently to brighter shades allow the ads to stand out from the rest of your blog’s content.
-It will definitely grab the attention of your visitors.
-Also, you need to make the font of your ads bigger than the content font.
-This will allow the user to see the ad immediately.
-It will make the ads prominent, increasing the chances of clicks.
+Always keep experimenting with factors related to ads.
+Try modifying the advertisement colors to more bright versions rather than standard adsense colors, as visitors get used to them.
+Changing the colors frequently to brighter shades allow the ads to stand out from the rest of your blog’s content and will grab the attention of your visitors.
+Also, you need to make the font of your ads bigger than the content font so that users see them immediately.
+It will make the ads prominent and increase the chances of clicks.